Google Fonts

 Google Fonts is owned by Google LLC, headquartered in Mountain View, California, United States.

-Can I use Google Fonts for free?
+Is Google Fonts free?

 Yes, it is a free font library.